 - 6.040.5.2.
 Committee Rights and Duties.
-The Committee is charged with reviewing whether the proposed serious discipline is warranted and making recommendations for discipline of a faculty member.
+The Committee, acting through Review Panels as provided herein, is charged with reviewing whether the proposed serious discipline is warranted and making recommendations for discipline of a faculty member.
 The Committee shall have the following rights and duties: - To determine the relevance and admissibility of any evidence offered at the meeting or hearing; - 2.
 To permit a stipulation of agreed facts by the University and the faculty member; - To permit the incorporation into the record by reference of any document, affidavit, or other exhibit produced and desired to be incorporated in the record by the University and the faculty member; - 4.
 To question witnesses or evidence introduced by either the University or the faculty member at any time; - 5.
-To call additional witnesses; - To dismiss any action or permit informal disposition at any stage of the proceeding if agreed to by the University and the faculty member; - 7.
-To permit, at any time, amendment of the Charge or answer so as to include matters that come to the attention of the Committee before final determination of the case, provided, however, that in such event, the Committee shall grant to the University
+To call additional witnesses; - 6.
+To dismiss any action or permit informal disposition at any stage of the proceeding if agreed to by the University and the faculty member; - 7.
+To permit, at any time, amendment of the Charge or answer so as to include matters that come to the attention of the Review Panel before final determination of the case, provided, however, that in such event, the Review Panel shall grant to the University or the faculty member such time as the Review Panel may determine reasonable under the circumstances to answer or explain such additional matters;

-- or the faculty member such time as the Committee may determine reasonable under the circumstances to answer or explain such additional matters; - 8.
-To dismiss any person from the hearing who interferes with or obstructs the advancement of the hearing or fails to abide by the rulings of the Chair of the Committee; - 9.
-To have present a legal adviser to the committee, who shall be designated by the General Counsel of the University, following consultation with the Committee. - 6.040.5.3.
+- To dismiss any person from the hearing who interferes with or obstructs the advancement of the hearing or fails to abide by the rulings of the President of the Review Panel; - To have present a legal adviser to the committee, who shall be designated by the General Counsel of the University, following consultation with the Chair of the Committee. - 6.040.5.3.
 Parties' Rights Upon a Disciplinary Meeting or Hearing.
-The University and the faculty member shall have the following rights: - To be present at the meeting or hearing, which right may be waived by failure to appear; - 2.
-To have present any legal or other adviser or counselor and to consult with such adviser or counselor during the hearing; - 3.
-To review a statement in writing of the charges against them; - 4.
-To present evidence by witnesses and by properly identified written statements or reports in support of the Charge or answer; - 5.
-To hear or examine evidence presented by the other party or the Committee; - 6.
-To question witnesses present and testifying for the other party or the Committee; - To make any statement to the committee in support of the Charge or answer or in mitigation or explanation of the conduct in question; - 8.
-To be informed in writing of the findings of the Committee and its recommendation on the Charge.
+The University and the faculty member shall have the following rights: - To be present at the meeting or hearing, which right may be waived by failure to appear; - To have present any legal or other adviser or counselor and to consult with such adviser or counselor during the hearing; - 3.
+To review a statement in writing of the charges against them; - To present evidence by witnesses and by properly identified written statements or reports in support of the Charge or answer; - 5.
+To hear or examine evidence presented by the other party or the Review Panel; - 6.
+To question witnesses present and testifying for the other party or the Review Panel; - To make any statement to the Review Panel in support of the Charge or answer or in mitigation or explanation of the conduct in question; - To be informed in writing of the findings of the Review Panel and its recommendation on the Charge.

 The faculty member, in all cases where hearings are involved, shall have the right to request a full audio recording or written transcript of procedures (the cost of which records shall be shared equally by the faculty member and the University).
-The audio recording or written transcript record of the case, the charges, exhibits, hearing records, appeals, and the findings and recommendation of the Committee, Executive Vice President of Academic Affairs and Provost, and President shall become the record of the case, shall be filed in the Office of the President of the University, shall be available only for official purposes, and, for the purpose of appeal, shall be accessible at reasonable times and places to the University, the Board of Governors of the University, and the faculty member.
+The audio recording or written transcript record of the case, the charges, exhibits, hearing records, appeals, and the findings and recommendation of the Review Panel, Executive Vice President of Academic Affairs and Provost, and President shall become the record of the case, shall be filed in the Office of the President of the University, shall be available only for official purposes, and, for the purpose of appeal, shall be accessible at reasonable times and places to the University, the Board of Governors of the University, and the faculty member.